 | Jean Martineau

-Jean Martineau finished his 28th year in the National Hockey League, all with the Colorado Avalanche and Quebec Nordiques.
+Jean Martineau is in his 32nd year in the National Hockey League, all with the Colorado Avalanche and Quebec Nordiques.

 Since joining the franchise in 1986 at the age of 25, Martineau has become one of the most experienced and respected communications professionals amongst all major league sports clubs.
 In recognition of his leadership and numerous responsibilities, he was named Senior Vice President in 2003.

 Martineau oversees all aspects of the Avalanche communications and media relations efforts.
 In addition to his communications responsibilities, Martineau also handles all team services details.
 In this capacity, he is responsible for making travel arrangements for the club throughout the season and supervising other special events and team functions.
 He also is the club’s liaison for business operations.

 Martineau developed his communications skills at Laval University in Ste-Foy, Quebec, where he earned his bachelors degree in Communications in 1984.
 He was hired by the Quebec Nordiques in 1986, and only one year later, he was appointed head of the Communications Department.